OfficeDev/Teams-app-cicd-guide/final/doc.md

 4. Prepare a GitHub/Azure repository.

-After you meet the above prerequisites, you can follow the steps below to setup the pipeline with [GitHub](#set-up-pipeline-with-github), [Azure DevOps](#set-up-pipeline-with-azure-devops).
+After you meet the above prerequisites, you can follow the steps below to setup the pipeline.
+This document provides tutorial for [GitHub](#set-up-pipeline-with-github) and [Azure DevOps](#set-up-pipeline-with-azure-devops), if you wish to use other platforms, you can also refer to this document for guidance.
 ### Set up pipeline with GitHub

 #### 1. Create a CD yml in your project